wp-plugins/faq-wd/readme.txt

 6. If the installation does not succeed, please contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 == Changelog ==

+= 1.0.7 =
+New: Display more button option
+Fixed: Minor bugs

 = 1.0.6 =
 Fixed: Bug in question post